boldsuck/tor-relay-configs/README.md

 # 10 Gigabit Ethernet tweaks

-I use network cards with Intel controller 82599 like Fujitsu D2755-A11 and Intel X520-DA2 Dual Port FC 10GbE SFP+.
+I use network cards with Intel controller 82599, they are old, but have stable drivers (ixgbe) for most operating systems.
-Old but has stable drivers (ixgbe) for most operating systems.
+Fujitsu D2755-A11 and Intel X520-DA2 Dual Port FC 10GbE SFP+

 Performance Tuning Tips from: